Poll: Would You Rather: be a tree OR live in a tree Vote Now!

 Story Arc 1 - Original story.
 Names changed.
 Set in a feudalist world.
 Fisher was treated as a slave by his father, Darryn the nobleman.
 Meg is the daughter of Kristopher, an influential crime boss who runs the city.
 They meet when Darryn and Kristopher team up for evil business.
 Meg sees Fisher's plight and, faced with her father's unsavoury lifestyle, persuades him to run away with her.
 And the rest is history, where they meet the other main characters and then save the world.
 Wow, I just read this again and realised how not-platonic these guys are ... my characters are doing things to the story again.

 1 Give Us Some Figgy Pudding - set past the ending to the story.
 Two of the characters celebrate Christmas the only way they know how.

 The Boy and the Wind - sad story.
-I was bored and reading Hans Christian Anderson stories.
+I was bored at the time and reading Hans Christian Anderson stories.

 Where the White Moss Grows - written for grade 12 English assignment.
 I hate it a little bit, just because, but this shows the height of my love for description.
 I like that part of it :)